jedisct1/libsodium-doc/libsodium_users/README.md

   - [Abot](https://abot.app): Anonymous messaging for Slack.
   - [Aspia Remote Desktop](https://github.com/aspia-org/remote-desktop): A remote desktop implementation (client and server) for Windows systems.
   - [Apache Tuweni](https://tuweni.apache.org/): A set of libraries and other tools to aid development of blockchain and other decentralized software in Java and other JVM languages.
+  - [Astroport.ONE](https://github.com/papiche/Astroport.ONE): A spherical planetary blockchain built on IPFS run by cooperative hosts swarms based on trust level.
+Exclusively using libsodium through keygen and duniterpy as seed as generator for PGG, SSH, IPFS, Bitcoin, Duniter Ğ1, and more...
   - [Babble Browser Extension](https://github.com/XCF-Babble/babble): A platform agnostic browser extension that allows for easy encryption and decryption of text data across the web.
   - [Cloaker](https://github.com/spieglt/Cloaker): Very simple cross-platform file encryption.
   - [CurveLock](https://github.com/adamcaudill/CurveLock): Message encryption for Windows.